This page is intended for McGill Science undergraduates who are interested in participating in the 2017 Undergraduate Research Conference (URC).

 If you want to present your poster, you should talk with both your research project supervisor and departmental staff (department chair, or program director, or undergraduate advisor).

 - To present your poster at the URC, you must be nominated by one of the departments, schools, or programs (units) above.

 - The Office for Undergraduate Research in Science invites each of these units to nominate up to three students per unit to participate.

 - The call for nominations is sent to the Chair of each Department, or the Director of each School (MSE and SOCS), or the Program Director (Cognitive Science and Neuroscience).

 - Chairs and Directors often delegate the nomination process to a professor or administrator, such as an undergraduate advisor.

-The preliminary categories for the 2015 Undergraduate Research Conference are:
+The revised categories for the 2017 Undergraduate Research Conference are:

 - Mathematical and Computational Sciences